TL;DR

 Figure 3 — The intake-to-outcomes architecture: agents as a connected system, not a collection of point solutions.

+Gartner predicts that 40% of enterprise applications will embed task-specific AI agents by the end of 2026, up from less than 5% in 2025.
 By 2028, Gartner expects 90% of B2B buying to be intermediated by AI agents.
 By 2030, agents will handle the majority of operational procurement work.
-The functions that prepare for this shift will not be the ones that bought the most agents.
-They will be the ones that architected the deepest — connecting intake to outcomes before the market taught them why it mattered.
+The organizations that reach Hackett’s Digital World Class standard — delivering 2.6× greater ROI than peers while operating with 31% fewer FTEs and 19% lower cost — will not be the ones that bought the most agents.
+They will be the ones that architected the deepest, measured the sharpest, and connected intake to outcomes before the market taught them why it mattered.

 The question is no longer whether agentic AI is coming to procurement.
-It is whether the architecture .
+It is whether the architecture is ready.

 FAQs